metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 - InterfaceType
 - Edge Traversal

-Inside `Config\Windows` there is a `Firewall.msc` settings file, which saves you from doing these things every time you open GPO firewall, you can customize it and re-save your preferences.
+Inside `Config\System` there is a `Firewall.msc` settings file, which saves you from doing these things every time you open GPO firewall, you can customize it and re-save your preferences.

 - [Windows Firewall reference][ref firewall]